-Dyslexia is a language/based learning difference.
+Dyslexia is a language based learning difference.
 It affects the organization in the brain that controls the ability we process the way language is heard, spoken, read, or spelled.

 People with dyslexia are not lacking in motivation or intelligence, as a matter of fact, they are typically average to above average in intelligence.

-Know more about Luz Rello
+Know more about Spanish scientist Luz Rello

 Dyslexics «mistakes» are not random they follow a pattern